-Her biggest accomplishment as manager has been implementing the Cayenta Billing System with the Customer & Information Services (CIS) team.
+Her biggest accomplishment as a manager has been implementing the Cayenta Billing System with the Customer & Information Services (CIS) team.

 “When I started at BPUB in 1999, the Customer Service area was doing more things manually than with computer programs,” Walker said.
 “Today, we have either in-house-developed programs or off-the-shelf programs for many processes as well as the billing system, Cayenta.”